lammps/lammps/doc/src/Howto_amoeba.rst

 For periodic systems, the -pbc switch is required.
 It specifies the periodic box size for each dimension (x,y,z).
 For a Tinker simulation these are specified in the KEY file.

-NOTE: What about a system with a free surface.
-What about a triclinic box.

 The -bitorsion switch is only needed if the system contains Tinker bitorsion interactions.
 The data for each type of bitorsion